 By consuming the right foods and the right nutrients in the right amounts you are setting your body up for success during training.
 Your body requires carbohydrates to fuel itself, it requires fat to regulate important processes and it requires protein to help your muscles rebuild and recover.

-Quick answer: Consume a low volume, calorie-dense meal before swimming practice.
-Make sure to include enough proteins.
-Also, include a moderate amount of carbohydrates and fats to fuel your body during swimming practice.
+Quick answer: Consume a low-volume, calorie-dense meal before swimming practice.
+Make sure to include a lot of carbohydrates to fuel your body during swimming practice.
+Also, try to include some proteins and fats.
 It’s important to eat a light meal and not overload yourself with food.

 Before I provide you with some ideas about what foods you can eat before swimming practice let’s have a look at the 3 main nutrient sources-